JGCRI/gcam-doc/aglu.md

 <dt>Land</dt> <dd>Outputs include land use and land cover for each of
 the land types included in GCAM (see Figure 1).
 This information is calculated annually for each of the AgLU subregions.</dd>

+<dt>Fertilizer</dt> <dd>Outputs include fertilizer use for each crop and management practice included in GCAM (see Figure 1).
+This information is
+calculated annually for each of the AgLU subregions.</dd>

 <dt>Water Withdrawals</dt> <dd>Outputs include water withdrawals by crop and management practice.
 This information is